List of Trees and Shrubs in Olav's Wood

 - Salix - A range of willows have been planted, both UK native and exotic.

-- These include S. alaxensis (Alaska Willow), S. alba (White Willow), S. caprea (Goat Willow), S. fragilis (Crack Willow),
+- These include S. alba (White Willow), S. caprea (Goat Willow), S. fragilis (Crack Willow),

-S. phylicifolia (Tea-leaved Willow), Weeping Willow (possibly S. x sepulcralis), and a willow widely planted in the woods
+S. phylicifolia (Tea-leaved Willow), Weeping Willow (possibly S. x sepulcralis).
+A willow widely planted in the woods

-(locally called 'Balfour Willow') that appears to be in the S. hookeriana complex of variable species from western N. America (thanks to John Crossley for this identification).
+(locally called 'Balfour Willow') appears to be in the S. hookeriana complex of variable species from western N. America (thanks to John Crossley for this identification).
+Another exotic willow planted in the woods is known locally as 'Alaska Willow'.

 - Sambucus nigra - Elder